 In 1971, business leaders like John Dwyer, Bill Brown and Tom Cashin, came together to consolidate and connect the communities of Genesee County.
 The principle of a county-wide Chamber was something that was already being embraced in other upstate NY communities and The Batavia and Le Roy Chambers strongly endorsed this same type of initiative in our county.

 Your average person may not know but back in the day Chambers of Commerce were power players in the economic and social development of our country.
 Ever heard of “The Boston Tea Party”?
 Fun Fact: organized by the Boston Chamber of Commerce.
-In essence, Chambers are a business network of local organizations formed by business owners to advocate on behalf of local communities.
-Chambers range in size from small community chambers to state wide chambers and even national chambers.
-All sharing the similarity of promoting and supporting the business communities they represent.
+In essence, chambers are a business network of local organizations formed by business owners to advocate on behalf of local communities.
+Chambers range in size from community, to state-wide, to even national chambers.
+They all share the similarity of promoting, supporting and connecting the business communities they each represent.

-In Genesee County before 1971 there were two primary Chambers: The Batavia Chamber of Commerce and the Le Roy Chamber of Commerce.
-Setting competitiveness aside, the Board of Directors of these Chambers agreed that a county-wide Chamber was warranted and necessary.
-As seen underlined in red on the official transcripts, “we will not be LeRoy/Batavia.”
-Meaning that they wanted a balance of representation from Batavia, Le Roy, and the remainder of the county to create a cross section of the communities and businesses they served.
 “Employment opportunities do not know town, village or city lines.
 The roads and highways of the county are more like streets in a larger community, than byways to one place to another.”
-In a way these “Chamber Forefathers” were the first movers on the consolidation that is seen commonly across the GLOW region today.
+In a way these “Chamber Founders” were some of the first movers on the consolidation efforts seen across the GLOW region today.

 Copyright © 2021 All rights reserved.